 The India tablet market is set to grow around 4 percent (on-year) in the fourth quarter (Q4) with the festive sales, as chip shortage continues to challenge the tablet original equipment manufacturers (OEMs), a new report showed on Monday.

-The tablet market in India witnessed an outstanding 116 percent quarter-on-quarter (QoQ) growth in the third quarter (Q3) 2021, mostly driven by continued consumer demand in the run-up to the festive season, according to the report by Gurugram-based market research firm CMR.
+The tablet market in India witnessed an outstanding 116 percent quarter-on-quarter (QoQ) growth in the third quarter (Q3) of 2021, mostly driven by continued consumer demand in the run-up to the festive season, according to the report by Gurugram-based market research firm CMR.

 “The current supply side dynamics, including chip shortage, will potentially pose challenges for tablet OEMs.
 However, we believe tablet brands will be able to navigate these challenges, and the overall tablet market will continue to maintain its growth curve in Q4 2021,” said Menka Kumari, Analyst-Industry Intelligence Group (IIG), CMR.